yetamrra/spc-plugin/README.md

 * sphinx4.jar
 * jsapi.jar
+* jsapi-1.0-base.jar
 * WSJ_8gau_13dCep_16k_40mel_130Hz_6800Hz.jar

+Make sure your copy of the WSJ jar has the /dict/fillerdict file in it.
+This file was present in Sphinx beta5, but may no longer be there if you build Sphinx beta6.

-You will also need a copy of the spc-compiler repository checked out as a second project in the same workspace.
+You will also need a copy of the spc-compiler repository checked out as the grammar project in the same workspace.

 # Running